 Am I going to deal with surprise costs later?

-After severe weather, roof damage isn’t always obvious from the ground.
-Traditional inspections rely heavily on manual measurements and visual checks alone.
+After severe weather, roof damage isn’t always visible from the ground.
+Traditional inspections rely heavily on manual checks, which can miss subtle issues.

-Today, high-resolution drone photography and AI-assisted imaging allow contractors to capture detailed roof images from multiple angles.
+Today, drones combined with AI-assisted imaging capture high-resolution images from multiple angles.
 These systems help identify:

 Missing or lifted shingles